davelively14/flatfoot/README.md

 # Flatfoot
 [![Build Status](https://travis-ci.org/davelively14/flatfoot.svg?branch=master)](https://travis-ci.org/davelively14/flatfoot)

-Monitors and reports if someone you are tracking is being bullied online.
+Monitors and reports if someone you are tracking is a victim of cyberbullying or making cries for help.

 ## Table of Contents